History of England: Formation of Great Britain and the United Kingdom

-The Acts of Union between the Kingdom of England and the Kingdom of Scotland were a pair of Parliamentary Acts passed by both parliaments in 1707, which dissolved them in order to form a Kingdom of Great Britain governed by a unified Parliament of Great Britain according to the Treaty of Union.
-The Acts joined the Kingdom of England and the Kingdom of Scotland (previously separate independent states, with separate legislatures but with the same monarch, starting with James I of England (also James VI of Scotland)) into a single kingdom.
+The Acts of Union between the Kingdom of England and the Kingdom of Scotland were a pair of acts of parliament passed by both parliaments in 1707, which dissolved them in order to form a Kingdom of Great Britain governed by a unified Parliament of Great Britain according to the Treaty of Union.
+The acts joined the Kingdom of England and the Kingdom of Scotland (previously separate independent states, with separate legislatures but with the same monarch, starting with James I of England (also James VI of Scotland)) into a single kingdom.

 The two countries had shared a monarch since the Union of the Crowns in 1603, when King James VI of Scotland inherited the English throne from his double first cousin twice removed, Queen Elizabeth I. Although described as a Union of Crowns, until 1707 there were in fact two separate Crowns resting on the same head.
-There had been three attempts in 1606, 1667, and 1689 to unite the two countries by Acts of Parliament, but it was not until the early 18th century that the idea had the will of both political establishments behind them, albeit for rather different reasons.
+There had been three attempts in 1606, 1667, and 1689 to unite the two countries by acts of parliament, but it was not until the early 18th century that the idea had the will of both political establishments behind them, albeit for rather different reasons.

 The Acts took effect on 1 May 1707.
 On this date, the English Parliament and the Scottish Parliament united to form the Parliament of Great Britain, based in the Palace of Westminster in London, the home of the English Parliament.
 Hence, the Acts are referred to as the Union of the Parliaments.
 On the Union, historian Simon Schama said "What began as a hostile merger, would end in a full partnership in the most powerful going concern in the world ... it was one of the most astonishing transformations in European history."

 In 1714 ended the reign of Queen Anne, the last monarch of the House of Stuart.
 She was succeeded by her second cousin, George I, of the House of Hanover, who was a descendant of the Stuarts through his maternal grandmother, Elizabeth, daughter of James VI & I. A series of Jacobite rebellions broke out in an attempt to restore the Stuart monarchy, but failed.
 Several planned French invasions were attempted, also with the intention of placing the Stuarts on the throne.

 The first general laws against child labour, the Factory Acts, were passed in Britain in the first half of the 19th century.
 Children younger than nine were not allowed to work and the work day of youth under the age of 18 was limited to twelve hours.

 The Act of Union of 1800 formally assimilated Ireland within the British political process and from 1 January 1801 created a new state called the United Kingdom of Great Britain and Ireland, which united Great Britain with the Kingdom of Ireland to form a single political entity.
 The English parliament at Westminster became the parliament of the Union.